adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 (&Method::GET, "/size") => Ok(Response::new(Body::from(format!("{}", db.len().await)))),
 ```

-The bootstrap route is the start of a bootstraping strategy, it will activate
+The bootstrap route is the start of a bootstrapping strategy, it will activate
 the webhook for our node and start to stream in real time the database.

 The loop that will send a stream is limited with a _Period_, a constant used in
-the code to limit the bandwith and also the usage of the database, shared
+the code to limit the bandwidth and also the usage of the database, shared
 between multiple threads, for our example.
 The loop will be launched just once
 and will run since the end of the program life.